trustedanalytics/kubernetes-broker/catalogData/mysql56/clustered/README.md

 ## Running

-In order to establish connection with MySql cluster you should connect either with xa33b437050ee4-cluster node (then requests will be load balanced within all 3 running nodes) or with one or more xa33b437050ee4-nodes.
+In order to establish connection with MySql cluster you should connect with one or more xa33b437050ee4-nodes.

 Example jdbc url should looks like: